I like to think that I know Hawaii.

-Napili echoed those old-school Hawaii vibes with a bunch of smaller midcentury hotels nestled on a little bay.
+Napili echoes midcentury Hawaii vibes with a bunch of small hotels nestled on a little bay.
 When my Dad was in the Air Force in Okinawa, my parents would meet family and friends in Hawaii for R&R and they always have these romantic stories of 1960s Hawaii.
-Napili was the only place I've been in Hawaii (aside from Hilo) that gave me a peek into what that era must've been like.
+Napili was the only place I’ve been in Hawaii (aside from Hilo) that gave me a peek into what that era must’ve been like.

-When I told my Los Angeles friends I was going to Maui, the first words out of their mouths were “honeymoon” and “luxury.”
+When I told my California friends I was going to Maui, the first words out of their mouths were “honeymoon” and “luxury.”
 And after spending a few days at the Ritz Carlton Kapalua, I could see why.
-Maui holds the honor of being the place people go for romance and the perfect place to do that would be Kapalua—the whole area has luxe beach resort vibes and is a bit more quiet and secluded than Wailea.
+Maui holds the honor of being the place people go for romance and the perfect place to do that would be Kapalua—the whole area has luxe beach resort vibes and is a bit quieter and secluded than Wailea.

-Some of my favorite friends in Hawaii live in “upcountry” Maui (the area from Makawao towards Kula), so I was really excited to explore by this part of the island.
-This stretch of the island has fewer tourists and more local, but it's also just relatively remote.
-There is lots to do in Upcountry, from hunting to botanical gardens (see below) to the magical Haleakala (below).
+Some of my favorite friends in Hawaii live in “upcountry” Maui (the area from Makawao towards Kula), so I was really excited to explore this part of the island.
+This stretch of the island has fewer tourists and more locals, but it’s also just relatively remote.
+There are lots of things to do in Upcountry, from hunting to botanical gardens (see below) to the magical Haleakala (below).
 We spent one night at Lumeria Resort and I only wish we could have stayed longer to take part in the morning yoga sessions, indulge in the spa, swing in the hammocks, and generally chill.

 On her (very good) advice, I spent one afternoon just running around Upcountry exploring the flowers, from the botanical gardens to the Ali’i Lavender Farm and I couldn’t get enough of the gorgeousness.
 It was especially special because a lot of the local flowers were being used in leis for the famed Merrie Monarch hula competition, which was going on the week I was in Hawaii.

-Historically, Maui's commercial farming was limited to sugarcane and pineapples, but there’s a lot more going on there these days.
-I mean, yes, there’s still some really delicious pineapple being grown but these days Maui has a reputation for having some really amazing farmers who care a lot about local traditions, sustainable farming, and having a connection with the community.
+Historically, Maui’s commercial farming was limited to sugarcane and pineapples, but there’s a lot more going on these days.
+Yes, there’s still some really delicious pineapple being grown, but these days Maui has a reputation for having some really amazing farmers who care a lot about local traditions, sustainable farming, and having a connection with the community.